uswds/uswds-site/_components/language-selector/language-selector--unstyled.md

   dependencies:
 guidancePath: guidance/variants/unstyled
 layout: component
-lead: Use the unstyled version of the language button if your implementation calls for a link or should be placed in a secondary navigation section with other links.
+lead: Use the unstyled version of the language button if your implementation calls for a link, or must be placed in a secondary navigation section with other links.
 order: 03
 parent: Language selector
 permalink: /components/language-selector/unstyled/